BoostanAlireza/DecisionTree-WineQuality/README.md

 ## Features

 - Wine quality prediction using Decision Tree Classifier
-- Two different splitting criteria: Gini Index and Entropy
+- Two different splitting criteria: Gini Index (Possible to use Entropy as well)
 - Model evaluation with accuracy metrics and confusion matrix
 - Decision tree visualization
 - Support for both training and prediction phases